 Sometimes we have programs and events that require more space, and our Assembly Hall fills that need.
 The Assembly Hall has hosted musical concerts (pictured below), a fashion show of vintage originals and historically accurate reproductions, and even a dance.
 We can also present multimedia presentations in the Assembly Hall, like the great presentation in 2011 on Texas Wildlife by the official State Photographer of Texas, Wyman Meinzer.

-By the way, the Theater and Assembly Hall are available for rent.
+The Theater and Assembly Hall are available for rent for meetings.
 Contact the Museum for more information.